danielgross/localpilot/README.md

 Yes!, I'm sure it can be, I just haven't had the time.

 **Is it good?**
 Only if your network is bad.
 I don't think it's competitive if you have fast Internet.
+But it sure is awesome on airplanes and while tethering!